JessieGeorge/HW2_George/src/readme.txt

 train function performs the K-means clustering algo.
 I initialized the codebook with random numbers.
-Then I loop to call the quantize function with a break condition if no data points changed clusters.
+Then I loop to call the quantize function with a break condition if the sum of the distance is minimized or no data points changed clusters.

 display function prints the codebook.